meatball133/crystal/exercises/practice/raindrops/.approaches/introduction.md

 # Introduction

-There are various ways to solve **rain-drops**.
+There are various ways to solve **raindrops**.
-To solve this exercise is some form of conditionals required.
+Raindrops is a simple problem, but it can be solved in many different ways.
+It focus is about checking for divisibility and building a string based on conditions.

 ## General guidance